emoravec/MOO_1142/members/README.txt

 	- MOO_1142.photz_wide_2am* -> hst core within 2am of cluster center
 	- MOO_1142.photz_wide_IntPz* -> hst core with the IntPz >= to that in file name
 	- MOO_1142.photz_wide_IntPz0.6_ALMA.fits -> used for ALMA CO proposal submitted in Spring 2023

-MOO_1142+1527.box_cluster_members.fits -> those within the box in the color-color diagram that I defined in the vla21b color-color analysis that chose members -> I think that these form the MOO_1142+1527.Moravec_members.reg file
-MOO_1142+1527.box_members.galdens.fits -> the above but run through Luca's galdens algorithm

 MOO_1142+1527.galdens_smoothed_Luca.fits -> not sure - what Luca used in Dicker2020?
 MOO_1142+1527.MC_filtered_members.reg -> members that are identified from the Gonzalez+19 search (color-color analysis) which are in MOO_1142+1527.spitzer_ps.cat_filtered.out

-**Spectroscopic redshifts**
+**Spectroscopic redshifts** -> specz folder

-MOO_1142+1527.spec_members.15mar23.txt -> spectroscopic members from Adam Stanford sent on March 15th, 2023 "Here is the current list which includes the lower quality redshifts" -> originally was called m1142p1527.members.15mar23.lst
+	* MOO_1142+1527.spec_members.15mar23.txt -> spectroscopic members from Adam Stanford sent on March 15th, 2023 "Here is the current list which includes the lower quality redshifts" -> originally was called m1142p1527.members.15mar23.lst

-m1142p1527.redshifts.28aug23.txt  -> spectroscopic members from Adam Stanford sent on August 28th, 2023 -> Attached is a summary of all of our redshifts on m1142.
+	* m1142p1527.redshifts.28aug23.txt  -> spectroscopic members from Adam Stanford sent on August 28th, 2023 -> Attached is a summary of all of our redshifts on m1142.
 I think there are ~20 spec-z members already before including ones from the two masks observed in Dec 2022 and Jan 2023.
 My initial reductions of those masks could be improved so not sure about the final yields but I think there are about 10 new spec-z members in those two masks.
 We did not get anything from the masks designed for the March 2023 nights which were lost mainly because of weather.
-Emily Moravec removed anything that was not marked A-C to make MOO_1142+1527.spec_members.28aug23.txt Use /Users/emoravec/Documents/Research/merging_clusters/analysis/vla21b/cluster_members/make_ds9_region_members.py to convert to fits file.
+		* Emily Moravec removed anything that was not marked A-C to make MOO_1142+1527.spec_members.28aug23.txt

+	* Use /Users/emoravec/Documents/Research/merging_clusters/analysis/vla21b/cluster_members/make_ds9_region_members.py to convert to fits file.

+**color-color members** -> color-color folder
+Files in this folder were made from color-color analysis

+	* MOO_1142+1527.box_cluster_members.fits -> those within the box in the color-color diagram that I defined in the vla21b color-color analysis that chose members -> I think that these form the MOO_1142+1527.Moravec_members.reg file
+	MOO_1142+1527.box_members.galdens.fits -> the above but run through Luca's galdens algorithm

+	* MOO_1142+1527.spitzer_ps.cat_filtered.out -> I *think* this is the catalog of members that Bandon made which was a recreatinon of the color color cuts used to make the original MaDCoWS cluster member catalogs
+		* I *think* this goes with MOO_1142+1527.MC_filtered_members.reg where I created a ds9 region file of MOO_1142+1527.spitzer_ps.cat_filtered.out?

+	* MOO_1142+1527.Moravec_members.reg -> unsure what this is without looking deeper into it